DTC's

 Screen.
 Test.
 Treat.

 Diabetes Testing Centers™ (DTC) began with diabetes-related testing and has evolved into a broader chronic-risk detection platform for modern primary care.
-Designed to integrate inside existing PCP clinics using as little as one dedicated room, DTC helps primary care practices identify chronic-risks and connect it to focused, non-invasive assessment pathways inside the clinical workflow they already use.
+Designed to integrate inside existing PCP clinics using as little as one dedicated room, no new space or infrastructure required — DTC helps primary care practices identify chronic-risk signals and connect them to focused, non-invasive assessment pathways .
 Our model is simple:

 Screen using TriageIQ™.